leonardofurnielis/harbbor-access-control/README.md

-First step is to create your access policies, it could be stored in a database, file or a simple array, the structure should follow the below example.
+First step is to create your access control, it could be stored in a database, file or a simple array, the structure should follow the below example.

-### Definition of Access Policies
+### Definition of Access Control

 | Option | Default | Description |
 | ------ |---------| ------------ |